 While the Shepherd Neame Brewery Tour may be closed due to COVID it’s worth inclusion nonetheless as they are currently taking bookings from January 2021 onwards in the hope that things get better.
 Britain’s oldest brewer is an institution in Faversham.
 In fact, when the wind is right you can literally smell the hops in the air.
 After going on a tour of the brewery you’ll try Kentish ales and speciality lagers fresh from the tap.

 Considering a visit to Kent?
-Then you’ll want to check out one of our handpicked homes like Grapefruit Glaze.
-We love this home because of its bright open living space and patio access from the master bedroom.
+Then you’ll want to check out one of our handpicked homes like Customs Place.
+We love this home for its fantastic views of across Standard Quay and character-meets-contemporary design.

 Chapel Down Winery, Tenterden

 The UK has vineyards.
 Yes, you heard that right.
 The nation that made drizzling rain its trademark is also home to some top-quality wineries.
 Take a guided tour of Chapel Down set on 25 acres of vineyards in the beautiful Kentish countryside.
 Tours include a tasting and the option to have lunch at The Swan restaurant.
 If good food and even better wine are your things there really isn’t a better way to spend an afternoon.
 For the more daring there’s the Fizz and Falconry tour.
 A more bizarre pairing you're not likely to find.
 We've included Chapel Down on our list of the best things to do in England, so trust us on this one.
 It's well worth your time.